Estimating linear response statistics using orthogonal polynomials: An RKHS formulation: Preliminary on the theory of linear response and RKHS

 avoiding simulations of the unperturbed dynamics in \eqref{eq:Ito_per}.
 Specifically, FDT formulates the linear response operator, $k_{A}(t)$ in \eqref{eq:lin_resp}, as the following two-point statistics:

 where $B_{i}$ and $c_i$ denote the $i^{\text{th}}$ components of $B$ and $c$, respectively.
 In \cite{evans2008statistical}, the variable $B$ is called the conjugate variable to the external forcing.
+In general, if $A$ in Eq. \eqref{eq:full_resp} is an $m$-dimensional vector, then the linear response operator $k_{A}(t)$ is an $m$-by-$d$ matrix.
 The significance of FDT is that the response operator is defined without involving the perturbed density $p^{\delta}(x,t)$.
 Rather, it can be evaluated at equilibrium of the unperturbed dynamics.
 For a given $t \ge 0$, the value of $k_{A}(t)$ can be computed using a Monte-Carlo sum based on the time series of the unperturbed system \eqref{eq:Ito} at $p_{eq}$.
 For example, let $\left\{X_{n}=X(t_{n})\right\}_{n=1}^{N}$ be the time series generated at $p_{eq}$ with step length $\Delta t = t_{n+1}-t_{n}$, then for $t = s \Delta t$, the Monte-Carlo approximation can be written as

 In practice, the computation of \eqref{eq:MC_approx} can be done efficiently using the block averaging algorithm \cite{flyvbjerg1989error}.

 In applications, the major issue comes from the conjugate variable $B$ in the linear response operator \eqref{eq:lin_oper}.
 Since $B$ depends on the explicit formula of $p_{eq}$, which may not be available, one cannot directly apply the Monte-Carlo approximation in \eqref{eq:MC_approx} given only the time series of $\{X_{n}\}$ at $p_{eq}$.
 Thus, it is natural to ask how to learn the density function $p_{eq}$ from the observed time series such that the conjugate variable $B$ can be determined via the estimated density, $\hat{p}_{eq}$.
 To guarantee a well-posed estimation problem, the following lemma provides conditions on observables $A$ and $B$ such that the two-point statistics $k_{A}(t)$ in \eqref{eq:lin_oper} is bounded $\forall t \geq 0$.